Reproducing Scientific Experiment with Cloud DevOps: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work is supported by the Natural Science Foundation of China 61807021, Shenzhen Science and Technology Research and Development Funds (JCYJ20170818094022586), and Innovation and entrepreneurship project for overseas high-level talents of Shenzhen (KQJSCX20180327144037831).
+This work is supported in part by the Natural Science Foundation of China under Grant 61807021, in part by the Shenzhen Science and Technology Program under Grant KQTD20170810150821146, and in part by the Innovation and Entrepreneurship Project for Overseas High-Level Talents of Shenzhen under Grant KQJSCX20180327144037831.

-\begin{IEEEbiography}{Feng Zhao}{\,} is currently with Tsinghua University, PR.
-China.
-He received the B.S. degree and is pursing Ph.D degree at Department of Electronic Engineering.
-His research interest focus on machine learning, graph computing and scientific computing.
-Contact him at zhaof17@mails.tsinghua.edu.cn. \end{IEEEbiography}

-\begin{IEEEbiography}{Xingzhi Niu}{\,} is student working for Master in computer science at University of Washington, Tacoma, Tacoma, WA.
-Contact him at nxz18@uw.edu. \end{IEEEbiography}

-\begin{IEEEbiography}{Shaolun Huang,}{\,}is a Professor with Tsinghua-Berkley Shenzhen Institute.
-Contact him at shaolun.huang@sz.tsinghua.edu.cn. \end{IEEEbiography}

-\begin{IEEEbiography}{Lin Zhang,}{\,}is a Professor with Tsinghua Shenzhen International Graduate School.
-Contact him at linzhang@tsinghua.edu.cn. \end{IEEEbiography}